Fast Track to MPS - Ten steps to mastery

 The following video has been borrowed from the MPS Introductory Online Training course.
-This instructional screen-cast will help you start using MPS.
+This explanatory video will help you start using MPS.
 Check it out.

 If you like the video and if you are serious about learning MPS, you may consider enrolling into the MPS Introductory Online Training.
 It will give you thorough guidance through numerous hands-on exercises and you will be able to discuss your progress and questions with a live trainer.